 For nearly 10 years now I have given classes in music appreciation at the University of Edinburgh’s Centre for Open Learning.
 From Vivaldi to Stockhausen, Bach to Bernstein, I have talked about symphonies, concertos, chamber music, opera.
-It hardly feels like work — I get to talk and be enthusiastic for a couple of hours and share my love of music.
+It hardly feels like work — I get to talk about composers, play excerpts from their work and be enthusiastic for a couple of hours, sharing my love of music.
 A real joy!

 This August I will give a couple of one-day courses: ‘Concertos for All’, from Vivaldi to Shostakovich and ‘The Basics of Music – All you’ve ever wanted to know . . .’
 Go to the website of Edinburgh University, Centre for Open Learning, for details.
 I hope to see you there!